Interlibrary Loan Department

 - The patron is responsible for any fees (borrowing, overdue, damage, replacement, photocopying, etc.) that may be incurred, regardless of when the material arrives.
 Non-payment of such fees may result in a block being placed on the patron's request for transcripts, as well as the patron's attempt to register for classes and/or graduate.

 - Fees for requested items must be paid in person using cash or credit card or by phone with a credit card.
 These fees must be paid before the book or electronically delivered article will be made available.

-- Renewal requests should be placed online via Tipasa at least a few days before the book is due.
+- Renewal requests should be placed online via Tipasa at least a week before the book is due.